 My producer, Inna Braude, says that she felt it starkly on the day I took my producer hat off when we were in pre-production on Foreign Letters.

-I got fewer extras than I wanted, by the way, and she provided more extras than she had hoped we’d use.
+I got fewer extras than I wanted, by the way, and she provided more extras than she had hoped we would use.
 As it should be.
 That’s exactly the tug-of-war that you will need.

 Good producers, with the help of the assistant director, create a bubble of “cluelessness” around the director.

-The director becomes utterly oblivious to all-things-production, even though they’re the grand puba producer who put the whole team together.
+The director becomes utterly oblivious to all-things-production, even though they’re the grand pooba producer who put the whole team together.

 Someone broke the side-view-mirror of the truck, they still haven’t tracked down that hard drive, the food isn’t arriving, an angry neighbor is calling the cops, three PA’s called in “sick” that morning, and the director is taking her sweet time going over the emotional beats of a performance with her actor because she has no idea that any of that is happening.